ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

     // put your error handling here
   }
 ```
-this adds a new ssh-key.
+This adds a new SSH key.

 We now know everyting to implement specific filters and combinations e.g:

-- selecting a group from our cmdb and getting all members and then getting all ssh-keys (and maybe filter them)
+- selecting a group from our CMDB, getting all members, and then getting all SSH keys (and maybe filter them)
-- we could easly just add people to existing querys that already contain one or more groups
+- adding people easily to existing querys that already contain one or more groups
-- of course filtering the label, date, primary whatever is no problem
+- of course filtering the label, date, primary, or whatever is no problem.

-Also our beloved friend `curl` the comandline data transfer tool can be used against our API.
+Also `curl` can be used against our API.

-An example could look like this:
+An example may look like this:

 ```
 curl -X POST -H "Authorization: Basic $(echo 'user:password' | base64)" \